pinheadmz/hsdspv/README.md

 The above goal is almost achievable except for one thing:
 On MacOS, a user needs root privileges to run a program that binds to port 53

+The solution requires opening a terminal.

+1. Type `chmod a+x` and then drag the executable into the terminal window, such that the absolute path gets added.

-The solution requires opening a terminal, typing `sudo` and then dragging the executable into the terminal window, such that the absolute path gets added:
+2. Type `sudo` and then drag the executable into the terminal window, such that the absolute path gets added:

 ![sudo-CLI](https://raw.githubusercontent.com/pinheadmz/hsdspv/master/doc/sudo-cli.png)